microsoft/vscode-wiki/Sanity-Check.md

 Each section on the endgame plan lists specific builds to test.
 Some of the builds are as follows:

+- Client: the following group of builds
   - Installer: on Windows, the system and user executables are installers that install VS Code to a system or user directory, respectively.
 With these executables, a user can launch VS Code after installing it.
   - Archive: a zip or tar.gz archive.
 On Windows and Linux, these builds do not have an installer and can be run automatically after extracting them.
 On macOS, the builds can be run after extracting them and moving the application file to the `/Applications` folder.
   - Universal Archive: an archive specifically for macOS that supports both Intel and Apple Silicon chips by bundling two binaries into a single product.
   - Debian, RPM, and Snap packages: Linux packages that require differing steps per package to install.
 Steps for each package are listed in the following sections.
 - Server: the [VS Code server](https://code.visualstudio.com/docs/remote/vscode-server).
 Steps for each platform are listed in the following sections.
 - CLI: the VS Code command line interface that comes bundled with VS Code.
 During sanity testing, we use the CLI to test [remote tunnels](https://code.visualstudio.com/docs/editor/command-line#_create-remote-tunnel).
 Steps for each platform are listed in the following sections.

-Once sections are assigned, follow the Steps to Test Build Type section below and check off each of your assigned sections on the endgame plan.
+Once sections are assigned, follow the steps for your assigned section and/or builds below, then check off your assigned section and/or builds on the endgame plan.

 ### Tools for Testing Different Builds